Contribution: Methodological Validation of MD

 This is the archetypal Method paper (dominant classification with secondary Theory contribution).
 It establishes the architectural validity of Molecular Dynamics (MD) as a scientific tool.
-Rather than deriving liquid properties solely from first-principles statistical mechanics, Rahman answers the question: “Can a digital computer solving classical difference equations faithfully represent a physical liquid?”
+Rahman answers the question: “Can a digital computer solving classical difference equations faithfully represent a physical liquid?”

 The paper utilizes specific rhetorical indicators of a methodological contribution: